tcard/navpatch/README.md

 * Docs!
 * Tests?
 * Overall integration with GitHub: 'See diff in GitHub', 'See pull request or commit', etc.
+* Scrape Github HTML instead of using the `git` command; this would:
+  - Improve performance, and reduce headache with caches, etc.
+  - Remove dependency on the `git` command for Github repos.
+  - Give better support for pull requests.
+From the Github HTML we can Scrape which branch the pull request is to be merged on.
 * Textual HTTP interface.
 * See permissions changes.
 * Detect renames.